Illustrative scenario

 Every year, new teaching staff needed structured training before they could take registers, enter grades, or access their timetable.
 The interface had not changed meaningfully in years, and the training requirement hadn't reduced.
 New teachers frequently needed IT support for routine tasks in their first half-term.

-Option block timetabling consumed 10 working days
+Option block timetabling consumed weeks each summer

 GCSE option block allocation and sixth form subject combinations were handled manually by the deputy head each summer.
 Errors — double-booked rooms, teachers assigned to two periods simultaneously — were common, and resolving them extended the process further.
 There was no tooling to help.